grimlucis/rpg-hack/03-running/01-running.md

 or Cha (random).
 30% chance of coma.
 Characters in a coma get two chances to recover, after 1d6 days and 1d6 weeks.

 **Crushed:** Gored 2d6 weeks.
-Save or permanently lose 1 point of Str, Dex, or Con (random).
+Save or permanently lose 1 point of STR or DEX (random).
 30% chance of paralysis (equal chance of paraplegy or quadriplegy).
 Paralyzed characters get a saving throw to recover fully after 1d6 days and 1d6 weeks.
 If both fail, permanent.

 **Dazed:** Waste a turn trying to synchronize your blinks.